The “worst parent in the world”. It’s a honor far too many seem to be trying for, it seems.

-Imagine this poor man’s life.
 Imagine what he’s endured everyday for 28 years.
-Imagine the kind of thoughts that run through his mind, the inferiority and negativity, the lack of any worth or opportunity.
-Imagine now that you are him, that it’s you who’s lived that life.
+Imagine the kind of thoughts that run through his mind – the inferiority and negativity, the lack of any worth or love, the total hopelessness and despair.

 She has left him nothing.
-Even the idea that there’s something better, that he has ANY chance of surviving alone in the world is completely foreign to his mind.
-Her abuse did that.
-She did it on purpose.
+Even the idea that there’s something better, that he has any chance of surviving alone in the world is completely outside his reality.

-I would say simply this:
+I would simply say this:

 There exists within us all the leverage to change whatever in our lives we determine requires it.

-There is a point where the pain of continuing whatever life we live, in whatever circumstance we live it, becomes simply too much to bear; where waking ANOTHER day as we have woken EVERY day becomes the LAST thing we will EVER accept again.
+There is a point where the pain of continuing whatever life we live, in whatever circumstance we live it, becomes simply too much to bear; where waking another day as we have woken every day becomes the last thing we will ever accept again.

 There comes a point where we say “No more” – to the crappy job, to the crappy relationship, to the abusive parent.

 But for those who’ve reached that point of “no more”, of total helplessness, the only acceptable solution is the end of the problem, or the end of them.

 They end their life, and thus their suffering.

-I understand the desire.
-That man, living in that home with that woman, knows pain and worthlessness I will never know.
+Because that man, living in that home with that woman, knows a pain and worthlessness I will never know.

-But when we’ve reached the point of “no more” – when what has been our ONLY option becomes a NON option – realize then that ALL possibilities are now open to us, because all possibilities are preferable to what we now have.
+But when we’ve reached the point of “no more” – when what has been our only option becomes a non-option – realize then that all possibilities are now open to us.
+Because all possibilities are preferable to what we now have.

 That’s emotional leverage.
 That’s realizing that helplessness ends where choice begins.

-If I were that man, I would be gone tonight.
+And so if I were that man, I would be gone tonight.
 Screw that I had no money.
 Screw that I had no friends.
 Screw that I had nowhere to sleep.

 I have life yet to live, and I will live it, and I will do anything to see it better.